-A journal from my multiple travels and stays at the 'Marconi' squat, an abandoned building that hosts 400 families, located in São Paulo's downtown, Brazil.
+A journal from my multiple travels and stays at the 'Marconi' squat, an abandoned building that hosts four hundred people, located in São Paulo's downtown, Brazil.

 This scrapbook contains a mix of found objects, photographs, collages and small stories from daily life as a transitory resident in the building, in a collaborative construction with the people from 'Marconi', in between 2013 and 2017